 FOR IMMEDIATE RELEASE

-FFor more information, contact:
+For more information, contact:

 Sonia Barnes-Moorhead

 (845) 616-8539

 smoorhead@astorservices.org

 Astor’s New CEO Tapped for Leadership Roles

 HUDSON VALLEY, NEW YORK, JULY 30, 2020 – Astor Services for Children & Families’ new CEO, Yvette Bairan, was appointed Board member of COFCCA (Council of Families and Child Caring Agencies), a New York City-based nonprofit that offers leadership, voice and vision to the private nonprofit agencies that provide the vast majority of child welfare and juvenile justice services in New York.
 She also was appointed co-chair of the Diversity Equity and Inclusion Committee for New York State Coalition for Children's Behavioral Health, an organization that provides policy, advocacy and services to its members.